lazcanogaston/html5bootcamp/README.md

         The `off` method will delete previously defined event listeners.

-2. Class heritage
+2. Class inheritance

     *   Make the Movie class a subclass of EventEmitter and use the inherited methods to publish `play`, `pause` and `resume` events when the related method is called.

 3. Working with classes

-    *   Add a method to Movie as `addCast(cast)` that allows the addition of one or more Actors to a move.
-It must accept if provided more than one Actor at the same time.
+    *   Add a method to Movie as `addCast(cast)` that allows the addition of one or more Actors to a movie.
+It must work if provided with more than one Actor at the same time.

         You should be able to do something like